plasma-umass/coz/README.md

 To plot profile results, go to http://plasma-umass.github.io/coz/ and load your profile.
 This page also includes several sample profiles from PARSEC benchmarks.

 ## Sample Applications
 The `benchmarks` directory in this repository includes several small benchmarks with progress points added at appropriate locations.
-To build and run one of these benchmarks with `coz`, just browse to `benchmarks/{bench name}` and type `cmake . && make`.
+To build and run one of these benchmarks with `coz`, just browse to `benchmarks` and type `cmake . && make`, then you can execute the programs compiled in `benchmarks/{benchmark}`.
 These programs may require several runs before coz has enough measurements to generate a useful profile.
 Once you have profiled these programs for several minutes, go to http://plasma-umass.github.io/coz/ to load and plot your profile.

 ## CMake
 When you install coz it installs a cmake config file.
 To add coz to a cmake project simply use the command `find_package(coz-profiler)`.
 This will import a target for the library and includes called `coz::coz` and a target for the coz binary `coz::profiler`.
 For guidance on how to use these targets refer to the CMake documentation.